Erebos protocol specification

 (version 0.1)

 The erebos network protocol enables secure and reliable communication between two nodes.
-Each node is expected to poses an erebos identity, which is used for secure key exchange.
+Each node is expected to possess an erebos identity, which is used for secure key exchange.
 Once the secure communication is established, the protocol allows for sending individual packets, e.g. with short text messages or status information, as well as using multiple independent streams for bigger or continuous data.

 Establishing connection

 Connection between nodes starts with 4-way handshake, during which nodes exchange their identity information and derive session key for secure communication.
-This phase uses plaintext packets, which start with header consisting of erebos record object, potentially followed by additional objects referenced from the header.
+This phase uses plaintext packets, which start with a header consisting of erebos record object, potentially followed by additional objects referenced from the header.

 The plaintext header can contain following fields: